 |

-Soprano Mattiwilda Dobbs (b.
-1925) becomes the first African American to sing at La Scala in the role of Elvira in Rossini's L'Italiana in Algieri.
+Soprano Mattiwilda Dobbs (1925-2015) becomes the first African American to sing at La Scala in the role of Elvira in Rossini's L'Italiana in Algieri.
 She is selected for the role at the request of conductor Herbert von Karajan.

 |